 Each fall, we convene courageous, dedicated equity leaders to engage in a deepened dialogue about race, systemic racism and its impact on the opportunity to achieve in every sector of life.
 The NSCC is uniquely designed to elevate the racial literacy and consciousness of individuals and organizations to transform systems and eliminate predictable racial disparities that hinder growth and success.

 The NSCC brings together leaders for racial equity from around the nation and across the globe to engage in a deepened conversation about systemic racism and its impact on opportunity and achievement in schools, colleges, business, government and community.
 The NSCC provides a unique space for collaborative exploration of the knowledge and skills needed to eliminate racial disparities in performance and experience.

-The 11th Annual National Summit for Courageous Conversation on October 12-16, 2019, in New Orleans, will feature inspiring keynotes by distinguished thought leaders and a host of racial equity practitioners from public and independent schools, local government, business and media.
+The 12th Annual National Summit for Courageous Conversation on December 5-9, 2020, in Austin, TX will feature inspiring keynotes by distinguished thought leaders and a host of racial equity practitioners from public and independent schools, local government, business and media.
 National Summit will offer an array of concurrent sessions that share inside views of the challenges and triumphs of personal, professional and organization efforts to become more diverse, equitable and inclusive.